Thus Spoke Zarathustra: Style

 Nietzsche would often appropriate masks and models to develop himself and his thoughts and ideas, and to find voices and names through which to communicate.
 While writing Zarathustra, Nietzsche was particularly influenced by "the language of Luther and the poetic form of the Bible".
 But Zarathustra also frequently alludes to or appropriates from Hölderlin's Hyperion and Goethe's Faust and Emerson's Essays, among other things.
 It is generally agreed that the sorcerer is based on Wagner and the soothsayer is based on Schopenhauer.

 The original text contains a great deal of word-play.
 For instance, words beginning with über ('over, above') and unter ('down, below') are often paired to emphasise the contrast, which is not always possible to bring out in translation, except by coinages.
 An example is untergang (lit. 'down-going'), which is used in German to mean 'setting' (as in, of the sun), but also 'sinking', 'demise', 'downfall', or 'doom'.
 Nietzsche pairs this word with its opposite übergang ('over-going'), used to mean 'transition'.
 Another example is übermensch ('overman' or 'superman').

+Nietzsche's style is figuratively and metaphorically rich with complex ideas that may let the reader find them hard to interpret.
+He does not follow a straightforward philosophical discourse; instead, he uses poetic, rhetorical narratives to convey Zarathustra's development of character.
+This richness of language can be ambiguous for readers to understand because it includes paradoxes, contradictions and parables, which requires "literary interpretations to unpack the language".

 Reception

 Nietzsche considered Thus Spoke Zarathustra his magnum opus, writing:

 In a letter of February 1884, he wrote:

 To this, Parkes has said: "Many scholars believe that Nietzsche managed to make that step".
 But critical opinion varies extremely.
 The book is "a masterpiece of literature as well as philosophy" and "in large part a failure".

-The style of the book, along with its ambiguity and paradoxical nature, has helped its eventual enthusiastic reception by the reading public, but has frustrated academic attempts at analysis (as Nietzsche may have intended).
+The style of the book, along with its ambiguity and paradoxical nature, has helped its eventual enthusiastic reception by the reading public but has frustrated academic attempts at analysis (as Nietzsche may have intended).
 Thus Spoke Zarathustra remained unpopular as a topic for scholars (especially those in the Anglo-American analytic tradition) until the latter half of the 20th century brought widespread interest in Nietzsche and his unconventional style.

-The critic Harold Bloom criticized Thus Spoke Zarathustra in The Western Canon (1994), calling the book "a gorgeous disaster" and "unreadable".
+The critic Harold Bloom criticized Thus Spoke Zarathustra in The Western Canon (1994), calling it "a gorgeous disaster" and "unreadable".
 Other commentators have suggested that Nietzsche's style is intentionally ironic for much of the book.